“Work out your own salvation. Do not depend on others.”

 Carus “translated” this as:

 “Therefore, O Ananda, be ye lamps unto yourselves.
-Rely on yourselves, and so not relay on external help.
+Rely on yourselves, and so not rely on external help.
 Hold fast to the truth as a lamp.
 Seek salvation alone in the truth.
 Look not for assistance to any one besides yourselves.”

-So this second sentence again sounded like a modification of Carus.
+So this second sentence from our quote again sounded like a modification of Carus.
 Carus’ translation is really highly distorted.
 The Buddha certainly never encouraged his followers not to look to each other for assistance.
 In fact they were directly encouraged to do so, and the Sangha, or spiritual community, is the third of the Refuges that Buddhists are to rely on, the first two being the Buddha and Dharma, or teaching.

 A little more digging around revealed that the precise form of the quote, “Work out your own salvation.
 Do not depend on others.” comes from a 1961 book, Wisdom For Our Time, by James Nelson, and are from an interview with the Japanese Buddhist scholar, Daisetz Suzuki.
 D. T. Suzuki was presumably paraphrasing from memory Carus’s rendering of the Mahaparinibbana Sutta, which is where the “last words” and the “be a light unto yourselves” quotes both come from.